amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       quantized.
 The default behavior can be overridden for specific nodes using nodes_to_exclude.
    -  **MatMulConstBOnly**: (Boolean) If True, only MatMul operations with a constant 'B' will be quantized.
-The default is False.
+The default is False for static mode and True for dynmaic mode.
    -  **AddQDQPairToWeight**: (Boolean) If True, both QuantizeLinear and DeQuantizeLinear nodes are inserted for weight, maintaining its floating-point format.
 The default is False, which quantizes